etn-electrical/zephyr-icd-mmplus/boards/posix/nrf52_bsim/doc/index.rst

 * PPI (Programmable Peripheral Interconnect)

-The nrf52_bsim board definition uses the POSIX architecture to run applications natively on the development system, this has the benefit of providing native code execution performance and easy debugging using native tools, but inherits :ref:`its limitations <posix_arch_limitations>`.
+The nrf52_bsim board definition uses the POSIX architecture to run applications natively on the development system.
+As with the ``native_posix`` board, this has the benefit of providing native code execution performance and easy debugging using native tools, but has the same drawbacks.
+Please refer to :ref:`Native Posix's important limitations <native_important_limitations>` for more details.

 .. _BabbleSim:
    https://BabbleSim.github.io